Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_logical_names.md

 ### Optimize receive file write operations

 When receiving files, {{< TransferCFT/axwayvariablesComponentShortName  >}} allows you to optimize the way in which they are written, by performing disk accesses in virtual block mode instead of requesting that RMS write each record.
 The CFT$BLOCKIO logical name is used to implement this mechanism.
-The increased performance levels are particularly noticeable when writing files containing small- sized records.
+The increased performance levels are particularly noticeable when writing files containing small-sized records.

 ### CFT$BLOCKIO